KoprowskiT/AzureArcWithQA/README.md

 Time: **09:00 - 11:00 GMT** | Location: Attend from anywhere (virtual)

 *Begin your journey with Microsoft Azure Arc in this comprehensive beginner's webinar.
 Explore the core concepts of Azure Arc and understand its significance in hybrid and multi-cloud environments.
 Dive deep into installation and configuration essentials, from licensing requirements to connecting on-premises servers.
-Unfold the vast array of Azure Arc services, including Arc Jump Start and its various flavours tailored for IT Pros, DevOps, and DataOps.
+Unfold the vast array of Azure Arc services, including Arc Jump Start and its various flavors tailored for IT Pros, DevOps, and DataOps.
 Conclude with a focus on basic use cases, from resource management to governance.
-Join us for a captivating 2-hour session, followed by a dedicated Q&A segment to address your queries.*
+Join us for a captivating 2-hour session and a dedicated Q&A segment to address your queries.*

 ### Intermediate-Level Practices with Microsoft Azure Arc
 Duration: 120 minutes | Level: **Intermediate**